 Acquire data from multiple analog channels of data acquisition device

 The Analog Input block opens, initializes, configures, and controls an analog data acquisition device.
-The opening, initialization, and configuration of the device occur once at the start of the model's execution.
-During the model's run time, the block acquires data either synchronously (deliver the current block of data the device is providing) or asynchronously (buffer incoming data).
+The opening, initialization, and configuration of the device occur once at the start of the model execution.
+During the model run time, the block acquires data either synchronously (deliver the current block of data the device is providing) or asynchronously (stream buffered incoming data).

 The block has no input ports.
-It has one or more output ports, depending on the configuration you choose in the Source Block Parameters dialog box.
-The following diagram shows the block configured with one port for both channels and with one port for each channel, in the case of a device that has two channels.
+It has one or more output ports, depending on the configuration you choose in its dialog box.

 Use the Analog Input block to incorporate live measured data into Simulink for: